-The wide angle lens will allow you to fill the frame with your subject and get close to the action and keep the image sharp and contrasted.
+The wide-angle lens will allow you to fill the frame with your subject and get close to the action to keep the image sharp and contrasted.
 Remember that the further away you are from your subject the poorer the image quality will be.

 Speed is king

 Have you ever tried to keep up with a dolphin? if so you know very well that it is a waste of effort.
 They are incredibly quick and agile.

 If you want to get a nice dolphin shot you need a fast shutter speed, something above 1/200 of a second.
 Anything slower and your shots may end up with motion blur.

 If you are not very familiar shutting in Manual mode you can move to Shutter Priority.
 This mode is normally labelled TV or S. When selected will let you choose the shutter speed while the camera selects the adequate aperture.

 My best dolphin shots have been taken snorkelling and being so close to the surface strobes were not necessary and I use ambient light.

 As mentioned before on previous blogs, when using ambient light try to keep the sun behind you so your subject gets the most of the light even if this is not always easy when dolphins are swimming all around you.

 If you are using strobes, make sure they are wide apart and behind your dome to prevent backscatter.
 I tend to aim my flashguns slightly downwards as I do with when photographing sharks to avoid overexposing their pale underbelly.